 Unfortunately, it’s not very common for pediatricians to recommend to their patients to get regular check-ups (or even an initial consultation) with an ophthalmologist.
 Without that recommendation, many parents are more hesitant to schedule such an appointment independently.
 However, a vision app might help encourage parents to bring their kids in for a visit.

-By taking a picture on your smartphone, it’s possible to determine whether your child has a probable vision deficit.
-By measuring the light reflected from the flash, the app will plug in information from the picture to an algorithm and produce a recommendation.
+Taking a picture on your smartphone makes it possible to determine whether your child has a probable vision deficit.
+By measuring the light reflected from the flash, the app will plug information from the picture into an algorithm and produce a recommendation.
 If your child needs to follow up with an ophthalmologist, the app will even provide a list of local pediatric eye care professionals to contact.

 Apps for Exercising with Kids

-Although it’s true there are plenty of apps that keep your child on the couch, glued to a screen, there are also quite a few that encourage them to keep moving.
+Although there are plenty of apps that keep your child on the couch, glued to a screen, quite a few encourage them to keep moving.
 Try these apps with your kids and watch their exercise habits take off.

 Kids will enjoy the music and colors that accompany the moves in this app that get kids exercising.
 Work out in groups, with any of the twenty-five animated exercises, or exercise alone and track your fitness progress.